-The holiday season is a very exciting time to visit the Walt Disney World Resort!
+The holiday season is a very exciting (and beautiful!) time to visit the Walt Disney World Resort.

 In addition to all of the decorations at both the parks and resorts, there are also several special events occurring at Disney World during this time of the year.

-One of the most popular of these events is the Candlelight Processional.
+One of the most popular of these events is the Candlelight Processional at Epcot.